 Before you start your first guitar building project, take a few moments to think through some important details.

-If you’ve never built a guitar from scratch, then you are in for a real adventure.
+If this is new ground for you, you’ll find that there’s just nothing quite like building your first guitar from scratch; you’re in for a real adventure!
 Some prefer to buy something slick and shiny off the rack that has been assembled by the best “master builder” in the universe.
 This is fine.
 Something to consider, though: there are few things more enjoyable than the feeling of, for the first time, tuning up a guitar that you have just built yourself.
 The pickups are exactly the ones you wanted, the wiring / switching is per your wishes, you have chosen a neck that feels perfect in your hands, the sound is 100% you.
 It’s a great feeling!

 I am not a professional guitar repair technician, nor am I a world-class builder… not at all.
 But I have walked down this road that you are about to embark on many, many times.
 I have spent countless nights scratching my head, trying to figure out where a mysterious buzz was coming from or why my new neck was crooked.
 I can’t promise you that you won’t have a few of these head-scratching moments, but I will certainly do what I can in this article to minimize them and help you avoid some of the classic mistakes that I’ve made and then learned from.

-When you are curious about your instrument, how it works, and how you can make it better, it will have a big impact on your musicianship.
+When you are curious about your instrument, how it works, and how you can make it better, you’ll find that building your first guitar will have a big impact on your musicianship.
 You still have to practice every day of course, but your intimacy with your guitar will become a big part of your sound and technique.
 I would not trade one second of those head-scratching moments for anything; they start to add up and they allow you to become knowledgeable about guitar modification.

-The easiest way to start out is to buy a complete guitar that is a mess and spruce it up: change the pickups, change the tuners, install better pots, etc. Each step along the way, you will encounter minor issues and as you solve them, you will learn important lessons, but in this scenario, you will always have a complete working guitar, so there is much less pressure to get the patient to show a pulse.
+The easiest way to start out is to buy a complete guitar that is a mess and spruce it up: change the pickups, change the tuners, install better pots, etc. In each step of building your first guitar, you will encounter minor issues and as you solve them, you will learn important lessons, but in this scenario, you will always have a complete working guitar, so there is much less pressure to get the patient to show a pulse.
 I did this for a few years before I attempted to build a complete guitar from scratch and I learned a lot by upgrading the various aspects of the guitar, all the while knowing that I could roll back my changes at any given time if things got too rough.

-If you do decide to build a guitar completely from scratch, avoid trying to do everything at once.
-Building a guitar includes a lot of details.
+Building your first guitar from scratch will include a lot of details.
+If you decide to do so, avoid trying to do everything at once.
 The key to keeping this fun is to be smart about how much you take on, and to leave some things for next time.
 A perfect example is the finish: messy.
 Leave that for next time.
 Try to go with a 100% finished body and neck this time, and maybe the next project can involve a prep and paint job (believe me, this is more than a notion, and if it does not go well, you really do have to start over).
 Grab a finished guitar body, either on eBay or from one of the several online retailers out there, all of whom, I can assure you, have pretty solid stuff.
 Obviously, the more expensive ones like Warmoth are of higher quality.

 Stratocaster vs. Telecaster